Alain Michaud's web page

 AM1/AM4.gif

 This is just one of the quazillion personal web pages that nobody reads.
 I know what I am talking about.
-For ten years I had a similar page and I cannot remember having it refered to.
+For ten years I had a page similar to this one but I don't remember it ever being refered to, because It would not be found.

-I had a deal with a friend: I would include a link to his page, and he would include a similar link to mine.
-Very thoughtfull.
-Together, we would crack the algorithm and we would finally have our place on the browser page...
+I had a deal with my friend: I would put a link to his page, and he would put a similar link to my page.
+Very thoughtfull!
+Together, we would crack the algorithm and we would finally have our place under the sun, on the browser page.

-The bottom line is if you expect fame and wealth from a personal web page, then you should consider instead jackass videos or conspiracy theories.
+The conclusion of this story is if you expect fame and wealth from your personal web page, then you should consider instead producing short jackass videos or sputtering conspiracy theories.
 You get nothing of that sort in this page.

 This page is a personal web page related to SEISMOLOGY as a HOBBY.
-This means that this page has not been peer reviewed, as well as it is not endorsed by any official or commercial organization.
-In effect, it has no scientific value!
+This means that this page has not been peer reviewed, as well as it is not endorsed by any public or commercial organization.

 I am a retired electrical engineer, and my skills are related to building and using high precision measuring instruments, building atomic clocks, and tunable lasers.
-I also participated to fundamental research in laser spectroscopy, a physics science called "laser cooling and trapping", and also "Bose-Enstein Condensation".
+I also participated to fundamental research in laser spectroscopy, a physics science called "laser cooling and trapping", and also production of "Bose-Enstein Condensation".
 I also designed and built "Atomic Clocks".
 These are high performance time-keepers.
-I built several prototypes of those.
+I built many prototypes.
 Finally I was responsable for a Microwave Metrology Laboratory.
-I also published my research in scientific journals.
+I published my research in scientific journals.
+But this page is not about that!

-As I just explained, I had no formal training or experience in geology or earth sciences.
-I am only an AMATEUR in this field!
+As I just explained, I am only an amateur in this field!
 If you are uncertain, please do not use the information presented on this page.

-On the opposite side, I should mention that I do not receive any amount of money and I do not comment on any organization, any other result or any comercial product.
-If you find any indication of the opposite please accept my apology and let me know so I can quickly correct the mistake.
+On the other hand, I should mention that I do not receive any amount of money and I do not comment on any organization, any other result or any comercial product.
+If you find any indication of the opposite please accept my apology and let me know so I can quickly correct my mistake.